shafeek2112/server-listing-app/backend/README.md

 Replace the query parameters with your desired filter values.

 **Note**: If you see a "Something wrong with the JSON file or JSON file is not found." error, it means that the JSON file is missing.
-Please refer to the "Data Setup" section below to generate the JSON file.
+Please navigate to this link http://localhost:8000/api/servers/json-file-generate in the browser to generate the JSON file from the Excel data, refer to the "Data Setup" section below for more details on data seup.

 ## Running Test Cases